Updated: Aug 18, 2021

-You may be thinking that it's just paint, and you would rather spend your decorating dollars on something more impactful that painting the walls.
+You may be thinking that it's just paint, and you would rather spend your decorating dollars on something more impactful than painting the walls.
 Right?

 I get that a lot.
 Most of my projects are here in Katy Texas, where the new construction building boom is stronger than ever.
 The homes I visit for consultations are either brand new or have been built within the last few years.
 With that, most clients are ok with the paint colors that came with the house.
 Sometimes, they even chose the color themselves with their homebuilder, so it is one of the toughest objections to overcome when I suggest that we should paint.

 There are some compelling reasons why repainting your builder grade walls will enhance the overall look of your newly designed space, and you will find that it is a necessary investment

 Home builders are notorious for adhering to a strict budget when it comes to building their homes.
 They often don't allow upgrades for good reasons.
 They have a set formula and process for building their homes, and any deviation from that could result in loss of time on the build, as well as loss of profits.
 This means that as a homebuyer you can get a nicely built home, but it is not customized for you.
 Your neighbors will have some variation of your home, and even if the builder has selections of materials and finishes that you can choose from, they are typically extremely limited.

 There are some semi-custom builders who will allow some customization, but that usually comes at a much higher cost than you could get it for after market, and this is because they are working outside of their set formula and process.
 This often means weeks of delays, because the process from selection to approval of a custom option means weeks added to the timeline

 So you can see when it comes to painting the walls, builders are mostly working within a set formula, and often times your day to day lifestyle is not factored into that formula.
 They have to paint the walls, and they will paint the walls, but exactly what are they putting on your walls?